Table of Contents

 Colored and Decorative Contact Lenses: A Prescription Is a Must.
 (July 2017).
 Food and Drug Administration.

 Types of Contact Lenses.
 (January 2018).
-Food and Drug Administration.
+US Food and Drug Administration.

 What Is a Corneal Abrasion?
 (April 2019).
 American Academy of Ophthalmology.